Damienlee69/agregarr-docs/docs/docker-tips.md

 - Map each instance to a different port (7171, 7172, ...).
 - Give every instance its own config volume.
 - Use unique container names.
-- Configure Overseerr/Radarr/Sonarr credentials for each instance separately.

 ```yaml
 services: